-It is correct to observe that there is no firm consistency in the manner in which incidental sanctions are treated in the sentencing calculus, however, this does not entail that there is not a general consensus regarding the manner in which courts approach these considerations.
+It is correct to observe that there appears to be no firm consistency in the manner in which incidental sanctions are treated in the sentencing calculus.
+However, this does not entail that there is not a general consensus regarding the manner in which courts approach these considerations.
 While, as noted above, there are numerous extra-curial sanctions which can influence an offender’s sentence, they can logically be divided into two categories.
-The first are those which occur as a matter of happenstance and hence are not imposed in any deliberative manner by a court or other body.
-The factors which belong in this category are injuries suffered during the commission of the offence; public opprobrium and bad health of the offender.
-The trend of decisions is that these considerations can mitigate penalty, however, there are contrary positions which have been asserted in relation to each of these considerations.
+The first are those which occur as a matter of happenstance, and hence are not imposed in any deliberative manner by a court or other body.
+The factors which belong in this category are: injuries suffered during the commission of the offence; public opprobrium; and bad health of the offender.
+The trend of decisions is that these considerations can mitigate penalty, however there are contrary positions which have been asserted in relation to each of these considerations.

 Thus, in relation to injuries sustained during the commission of an offence, in Alameddine v The Queen, the New South Wales Court of Criminal Appeal reduced an offender’s penalty because he was harmed when his drug-making laboratory exploded.
 A similar approach was taken in R v Haddara by the Victorian Court of Appeal in holding that an arsonist should receive a reduced penalty because he was injured by the fire he lit.
 However, in Khoja v The Queen, the Victorian Court of Appeal did not mitigate a penalty for an offender who killed his friend during an act of dangerous driving, and who developed a stress disorder and depression as a consequence of the offence.

 The leading decision regarding the role that public opprobrium should have in sentencing is Ryan v The Queen.
-Most of the judges who considered the issue stated that it should mitigate penalty but this is not a position that was endorsed by the majority of the Court.
-Kirby and Callinan JJ stated that public opprobrium was a factor which could be taken into account to reduce the sanction imposed by the Court, whereas McHugh J took the opposite approach.
-Justice Gummow did not canvass the issue, while Hayne J ‘substantially’ agreed with McHugh J. In R v Nuttall; Ex parte Attorney-General (Qld), the Court undertook a survey of the relevant authorities on public opprobrium and indicated that it can mitigate sentence but should be given little weight given that it was inevitable that high profile offenders would attract adverse media attention.
+Half of the judges who considered the issue stated that it should mitigate penalty, but this is not a position that was endorsed by the other members of the Court.
+Kirby J and Callinan J stated that public opprobrium was a factor which could be taken into account to reduce the sanction imposed by the Court, whereas McHugh J took the opposite approach.
+Gummow J did not canvass the issue, while Hayne J ‘substantially’ agreed with McHugh J. In R v Nuttall; Ex parte Attorney-General (Qld) (‘Nuttall’), the Queensland Court of Appeal undertook a survey of the relevant authorities on public opprobrium and indicated that it can mitigate sentence, but should be given little weight given that it was inevitable that high profile offenders would attract adverse media attention.

-The courts have generally been prepared to confer a discount where ill health or infirmity make prison more difficult.
-However, this principle is not unwaivering.
-Thus, we see that in R v Wickham, Justice Howie (with whom Bell and Hislop JJ agreed) stated:
+Courts have generally been prepared to confer a discount where ill health or infirmity make prison more difficult.
+However, this principle is not unwavering.
+Thus, we see that in R v Wickham, Howie J (with whom Bell J and Hislop J agreed) stated:

 Common humanity will sometimes require a court to consider a life-threatening physical illness as a matter of mitigation even though the offender was suffering from such an illness at the time of the commission of the offence.
 However, where as here, the issue is one of the protection of the community, it may be that common humanity for the offender gives way to concern for potential victims.